-Proposers were provided with a number of documents covering: the Call 1 objectives; guidelines on the submission procedures and evaluation criteria; an exemplar/template for proposals; responses to Frequently-asked-questions (FAQs).
+Proposers were provided with a number of documents covering: the Call 2 objectives; guidelines on the submission procedures and evaluation criteria; an exemplar/template for proposals; responses to Frequently-asked-questions (FAQs), and a checklist.
 These documents are included within Appendix 1.
-All documents were made available via the Fortissimo web-site [1] and also via the I4MS web-site [2].
+All documents were made available via the Fortissimo website [1] and also via the I4MS web-site [2].

-2.2 Call 1 Public Announcement
+2.2 Call 2 Public Announcement

-Several mechanisms were used to promote Call 1, covering both printed and electronic media, webinars and presentations, emails to targeted mailing lists and the use of social media.
-The first Fortissimo Press Release and Project Flyer also provided information about Call 1.
-In addition to the Fortissimo and I4MS web-sites [1, 2] the web-sites of several partners also hosted information about the Call, including Arctur, CESGA, INRIA.
+Several mechanisms were used to promote Call 2, covering both printed and electronic media, webinars and presentations, emails to targeted mailing lists and the use of social media.
+In addition to the Fortissimo and I4MS web-sites [1, 2] the web-sites of several partners also hosted information and press releases about the Call, for instance ARCTUR, SURFSara, CINECA, CESGA, and XLAB.

 The I4MS-Gate project [2] provided most valuable support, more on which below, and that support is most gratefully acknowledged.
-Based on the response to the call, the promotional activities are considered to have been very successful.
-Specific improvements to the call, for example, the involvement of all Fortissimo HPC Centres in the set of new experiments, are the target of project-internal discussions and are hoped to be addressed in the 2nd Call.
+Based on the response to the call, surpassing even the high number of submissions of Call 1, the promotional activities are considered to have been very successful.
 Since the Call management team has not been in direct contact with proposers, it is not possible to ascertain which media channels were the most effective in attracting (high-quality) proposals.
-Nevertheless, it is our opinion that the placement of advertisements in 3 national newspapers, in line with EC guidelines, did not deliver an effective return on investment: the cost for the 3 newspapers selected, taking care to minimise costs, was close to 10,000€, whereas media channels viewed to be more effective were free of charge.
+Nevertheless, it is our opinion that the placement of advertisements in 3 national newspapers, in line with EC guidelines, does not deliver the most effective return on investment: the cost for the 3 newspapers selected, taking care to minimise costs, was about 5,000€, whereas media channels viewed to be more effective were free of charge.